atomone-hub/atomone-validator-community/atomone-1/README.md

 ### Install the binary

-- You can install the binary from github release page
+- You can install the proposed chain binary from github release page

 https://github.com/atomone-hub/atomone/releases/tag/v1.0.0